Shopify/ruby-lsp/jekyll/contributing.markdown

 When developing the Ruby LSP server, you may want to test your changes in your own Ruby projects to ensure they work correctly in real-world scenarios.

 The running server, even in debug mode, will default to the installed release version*.
 You can use the `rubyLsp.serverPath` configuration setting in the target workspace to start your local copy instead.
-Make sure to restart the language server after making changes to pick up your updates.

 ```jsonc
 {